Mathnerd314/stroscot/docs/Commentary/Parsing.rst

 For an analysis of tree sharing into forests and the effect on parsing complexity, you may want to read "Observations on Context Free Parsing" by Beau Sheil In Statistical Methods in Linguistics, 1976:71-109.
 The point is that all general CF parsing algorithms walk this shared forest completely.
 And it has size O(n3)

 Some later paper uses something called "BSR", have to look it up again.

+It is also important to have some kind of demand-driven / streaming interface.
+Parsing a whole file at a time can lead to OOM.
+There is the coroutine pattern where the semantic analysis calls down to the parser when it needs more input, but this has too many context switches.
+It is possible to use buffers of e.g. 1024 characters but this requires handling incomplete input.
+Attoparsec handle it as returning a continuation, but we'd like more than a just an opaque function, like a partial parse tree.
+For compilers, Per Vognsen says using declarations as the chunk granularity is best - it's a natural boundary, since usually a decl is the largest syntactic unit in a file.
+Even if your language requires unbounded token lookahead, it would be really weird to require parsing past the end of a decl into the next decl.
+But even so a decl is typically not too large so you don't have to worry about OOM or buffer refills or anything like that.
+Although for very large decls (like a generated array) you probably still need a incomplete-input fallback, that's a very cold path and some awkward cache misses are fine.

+Another idea Per Vognsen brings up is that, for indexing, the full file-level AST is not needed.
+Only some relevant subsection needs to be parsed, and the rest just needs start/end of each declaration but no interior detail.
+He proposes "random access" to the AST, building a dictionary of name -> (src span, decl kind).
+But his performance hacks assume all legal top-level declarations must have a keyword in column 0, which isn't necessarily true

 Compilation
 ===========